castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `assignment_rules` (Block List) Allows defining conditions for automatically assigning workloads to this scaling policy. (see [below for nested schema](#nestedblock--assignment_rules))
 - `confidence` (Block List, Max: 1) Defines the confidence settings for applying recommendations. (see [below for nested schema](#nestedblock--confidence))
 - `downscaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--downscaling))
-- `excluded_containers` (List of String) List of container names to exclude from scaling policy.
-Containers matching these names will not have their resource requests and limits managed by the scaling policy.
+- `excluded_containers` (List of String) Defines containers to be excluded from receiving recommendations.
+The containers are matched by exact name.
 - `memory_event` (Block List, Max: 1) (see [below for nested schema](#nestedblock--memory_event))
 - `predictive_scaling` (Block List, Max: 1) (see [below for nested schema](#nestedblock--predictive_scaling))
 - `rollout_behavior` (Block List, Max: 1) Defines the rollout behavior used when applying recommendations.
 Prerequisites: